Carlo000ml/ComputerVision-Adelaide-Homography-FM-Estimation/README.md

 # Robust Multimodel Fitting with Homography and Fundamental Matrices

 This project focuses on enhancing the AdelaideRMF dataset for robust multimodel fitting by cleaning the dataset and converting it into a soft clustering format.
 The goal is to improve the dataset's quality, making it more suitable for validating multimodel fitting solutions.
-The project involves methods for inlier/outlier detection and model fitting using robust statistical approaches, particularly focusing on homography and fundamental matrix estimation.
+The project involves methods of inlier/outlier detection and model fitting using robust statistical approaches, particularly focusing on homography and fundamental matrix estimation.

 ## Table of Contents